Southern Cover Crop Conference 2019, July 16-17

 Registration & Hotel Booking

 Registration includes access to all workshop sessions, poster session, and field demonstrations on July 16-17, 2019.
 Lunch on both days is included with registration.
-Registration is $150 for professionals and FREE for farmers.
+Registration is $150 for professionals, $50 for students, and FREE for farmers until May 31st or until registration is full.

 Limited rooms have been blocked at discounted rates at the Auburn University Hotel and Conference Center ($129/night) and at the Courtyard Marriott ($99/night).
 To book at the Auburn University Hotel and Conference Center, call 800-228-2876 and reference the College of Agriculture Southern Cover Crop Conference or 190715SCCC to obtain the discount rate.
 To book at the Courtyard Marriott, click here to access a reservation page with the blocked dates and discounted rates already applied.